MirageNet/Mirage/doc/Articles/Components/NetworkSceneManager.md

 -   **Server Changed Scene**
     Event that fires after the server changes scenes.

-The Network Scene Maanger allows the user to change network scenes during runtime.
+The Network Scene Manager allows the user to change network scenes during runtime.
 There are three types of scene changes broadly supported by Mirage: Normal, Additive Load, and Additive Unload.

 Normal: In a Normal scene change all currently loaded assets are unspawned and unloaded.
 The new scene is loaded and set active.
-Then all of the scene or instance netwrok objects can be spawned.
+Then all of the scene or instance network objects can be spawned.
 Under this operation the client waits for the server to finish before spawning starts to prevent any race conditions.

 Additive Load: The specified scene will be loaded on the Server and Client in addition to the currently active network scene.